 Fourth of July

-The Fourth of July is considered the nation’s birthday and every year, it’s a big party, minus the gifts!
-July 4th, 1776 is the day that the Declaration of Independence was adopted by the US Continental Congress.
-It’s a national holiday so expect to see government offices closed and fireworks for sale everywhere.
+The Fourth of July is considered the nation’s birthday and every year it’s a big party, minus the gifts!
+July 4th, 1776 is the day that the US Continental Congress adopted the Declaration of Independence.

 Enjoy a safe and fun holiday au pairs and host families!